0x4D44/mddedupe/docs/usage.md

 # Reduce logging without hiding the summary
 mddedupe --log-level warn /data/archive

-# Turn off all duplicate/action logs (summary still shown unless --summary-silent)
+# Turn off all duplicate/action logs (summary still shown unless --summary-silent).
+# Per-file action failures still emit a one-line summary to stderr so issues are not silent; add --fail-on-error to make failures non-zero exit.
 mddedupe --log-level none --summary-path reports/latest.txt /data/archive

+# Treat per-file failures as fatal (exit code 2)
+mddedupe --action move --dest /quarantine --force --fail-on-error /data/archive
 ```

 ## Error Reporting

 During move/delete/trash actions the tool aggregates per-file outcomes.
 On completion it prints a summary of successes plus any failures (path, size, error).
+Even with `--log-level none`, a concise failure line is emitted to stderr so issues are not silent.
 This allows the run to continue even if individual files are locked or permission-restricted.

 ## Exit Codes